 Keating Chambers’ barristers discuss the government’s Green Paper proposals for reform of public procurement legislation to help listeners navigate the issues.
 Who defines the public good and will the Scottish and UK governments agree?
 Will the National Procurement Policy Statement be mandatory and micro-managerial?
 Will the Review Unit really improve commercial capability?
-With Charles Banner QC and David Gollancz.
+With Charles Banner KC and David Gollancz.

 Transforming Public Procurement: Episode 2 – Open and Transparent Contracting.

 Keating Chambers’ barristers discuss the government’s Green Paper proposals for reform of public procurement legislation to help listeners navigate the issues.
 How does the “publish early and publish all” approach sit with the government’s wish to impose the least burden on the public sector – or businesses?
 Given how hard authorities find it to comply with FOI, EIR and GDPR, how will they manage open contracting?
 What actually is transparency and do the proposals promote it?
-With Fionnuala McCredie QC and David Gollancz.
+With Fionnuala McCredie KC and David Gollancz.

 Transforming Public Procurement: Episode 3 – Fair and Fast Challenges.

 Keating Chambers’ barristers discuss the government’s Green Paper proposals for reform of public procurement legislation to help listeners navigate the issues.
 Low-value and in-flight cases to a generalist Tribunal or two tracks in the TCC?
 Reforming the test for the automatic suspension: ditch the adequacy of damages test?
 Will we miss debrief letters when they’re gone?
 And if maximum damages are 1.5 x bid costs, will anyone bother to challenge anyway?
-With Sarah Hannaford QC and David Gollancz.
+With Sarah Hannaford KC and David Gollancz.